Heavy goods vehicle movements

-As a transport authority, Surrey County Council has some limited powers to regulate large goods vehicle (LGV) movements.
+As a transport authority, Surrey County Council has some limited powers to regulate heavy goods vehicle (HGV) movements.

 Where a height or weight restriction is already in place on a road, the Police are responsible for enforcement but may have limited resources to do so.

-If there is not already a height or weight restriction, we may consider putting one in with the support of your local County Councillor and Local Committee, where there is a proven issue.
+If there is not already a height or weight restriction, we may consider putting one in with the support of your local County Councillor where there is a proven issue.

-If you would like to get in touch with us about a continued problem with an LGV, please contact us.
+If you would like to get in touch with us about a continued problem with an HGV, please contact us.

-The simplest and most efficient method of preventing LGV movement is by a physical width restriction.
+The simplest and most efficient method of preventing HGV movement is by a physical width restriction.
 A well-located restriction can effectively stop unwanted 'through' movements whilst still allowing access to an area.

 A weight restriction requires police enforcement.
 However the Police do not place a high priority on the enforcement of such restrictions and rely on the measure(s) being mainly self-enforcing.